Pricing Valid Cuts for Price-Match Equilibria: Computing MAP prices

 Here we present \ref{mp:albar} compactly, with nonlinear dependencies and quadratic constraints.
 An equivalent (but longer) linear integer program is presented in Appendix~\ref{FindALI} for completeness.

-If there exists a NWE that is a PME, standard linear item prices are sufficient, and the objective will be zero, with $\bar{\alpha}=\bm{0}$, and thus MAP $=$ NWE.
-If, on the other extreme, all original items have excess supply, linear prices cannot be used at all, and $\bar{\alpha}$ does all the work of pricing with its nonlinear terms, as occurs in Examples~\ref{ex:Five} and \ref{ex:Six}.
+If there exists a NWE that is a PME, standard linear item prices are sufficient, and the objective will be zero, with $\phi=\bm{0}$, and thus MAP $=$ NWE.
+If, on the other extreme, all original items have excess supply, linear prices cannot be used at all, and $\phi$ does all the work of pricing with its nonlinear terms, as occurs in Examples~\ref{ex:Five} and \ref{ex:Six}.

-Constraints (\ref{albar1}) like (\ref{cutWEvalid}) ensure a valid cut, while (\ref{albar2}) like (\ref{dual-env}) are WE-defining envy-freeness constraints, but here with the assistance of additional nonlinear $\bar{\alpha}$ terms.
+Constraints (\ref{albar1}) like (\ref{cutWEvalid}) ensure a valid cut, while (\ref{albar2}) like (\ref{dual-env}) are WE-defining envy-freeness constraints, but here with the assistance of additional nonlinear $\phi$ terms.
 Constraints (\ref{albar3}) and (\ref{albar4}) ensure that when any winning bidder $i$ is removed, $x^{-i}$ variables select a feasible WDP solution without $i$, one that sells any item that receives a positive price.
-Set (\ref{albar5}) ensures that (continuous) artificial item $\alpha$ sells completely in each $x^{-i}$ scenario.
+Constraints (\ref{albar5}) ensures that (continuous) artificial item $\phi$ sells completely in each $x^{-i}$ scenario.
 Together with (\ref{albar6}) that ensure IR in each case, (\ref{albar3})-(\ref{albar6}) explicitly fulfill the definition of PME when each bidder is removed.
 Surplus variables $s$ and thus (\ref{albar8}) can be substituted out because $x^*$ is known, but we leave them in this formulation to show the connection to the simple WDP-dual.
 The complementary slackness condition shown in (\ref{albar9}) is easy to implement simply as $p_j=0$ if item $j$ has excess supply under $x^*$.

 According to Theorem~\ref{cuttocore} and Corollary~\ref{PMEexists}, formulation~\ref{mp:albar} will always have a solution, given the assumptions of this paper (a single-seller CA normalized to zero reserve prices).
-If these continuous MAP payment amounts $\bar{\alpha}$ are not all zero, we next perform what we will call \emph{elaboration} to produce MAP item \emph{prices}.
-(If $\bar{\alpha}=\bm{0}$ no elaboration is needed.)
-To do so, we first introduce some additional nomenclature.
+If these continuous MAP payment amounts $\phi$ are not all zero, we next perform what we will call \emph{elaboration} to produce MAP item \emph{prices}.
+(If $\phi=\bm{0}$ no elaboration is needed.)
+The elaboration proceeds using a sequence of IPs, each generating a single artificial item (cut), resulting in a set of minimal integral cuts as shown in each of the illustrative examples throughout the paper.
+Details of this procedure are given in Appendix~\ref{appElab}, which can be summarized as iteratively generating a minimal linear basis for the null space of the tight $\bm{D}$ constraints in formulation~\ref{mp:albar}.